Masks, Face Shields, and Social Distancing Requested in Coralville

 - Many payments and other services can be completed via www.coralville.org.

-- Pay parking citations by mail.
+- Parking citations: pay by mail.

-- Submit job applications online at www.coralville.org/jobs.
+- Apply for a job: Submit job applications online at www.coralville.org/jobs.

 - For help with any of these services, please call 319.248.1700.